 - Isolation: If we have multiple transactions at the same time, we must ensure that these transactions occur independently, without affecting each other on the data.

-In our example, assuming the same transaction occurs at the same time, we obviously do not determine the status of account A and account B after the implementation of the same time, which is very dangerous.
+In my example, assuming two transactions occur at the same time as above, it is clear that we cannot determine the status of account A and account B after doing it at the same time.
+And this is very dangerous.

 - Durability: This means that the data after the transaction will not change if we encounter a problem related to the database.